 In spite of common assumptions, most pagan worshippers claim they don’t believe in Satan.
 However, there’s no question that Satan is their chief source of influence and control.
 Though they will deny it, they deify him in their worldly and sensual practices.
 Paul tells us plainly how Satan works in the lives of people without God, through his power, his signs, his deceit, and his lies:

 “The coming of the lawless one will be in accordance with the work of Satan displayed in all kinds of counterfeit miracles, signs and wonders, and in every sort of evil that deceives those who are perishing.
 They perish because they refused to love the truth and so be saved.
 For this reason God sends them a powerful delusion so that they will believe the lie and so that all will be condemned who have not believed the truth but have delighted in wickedness” (2 Thessalonians 2:9–12).

 That Satan is alive and well is powerfully evidenced in these pagan practices.
-This was not only clear in the times of the 1st century church, but also in today’s post-modern world.
-To the faithful believers who know the Lord, pagan worship is what it appears to be—the power and deceit of the prince of this world, Satan (1 John 5:19) who “prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
-As such, it should be avoided.
+This was not only clear in the times of the first-century church, but also in today’s postmodern world.
+To the faithful believers who know the Lord, pagan worship is what it appears to be—the power and deceit of the prince of this world, Satan (1 John 5:19), who “prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).
+As such, paganism should be avoided.

 What's the Deal With Wicca?: A Deeper Look into the Dark Side of Today's Witchcraft by Steve Russo and Logos Bible Software.

 What is Wicca?
 Is Wicca witchcraft?

 What does the Bible say about white magic?